 A brief of project management skills would be required for all of them.
 But especially if you take PE Construction, you must have good knowledge of civil engineering project management to pass the exam.
-A brief knowledge of project management would not help you pass the PE Construction exam, rather than acquire detailed information on project management and economics.
+Therefore, a brief knowledge of project management would not help you pass the PE Construction exam, rather than acquire detailed information on project management and economics.

 What should you study?

 PE examinees know there are two sections.
 Breadth and depth section while you take PE Exam.
 To pass the PE construction exam, you should know what you need to study (as per NCEES)

 - Project Planning